T-SURYANARAYANAN/SYNCHRONOUS-UP-COUNTER/README.md

 However, the remaining flip-flops should be made ready to toggle only when all lower-order output bits are “high,” thus the need for AND gates.

 ### Procedure
+1.Initialize the shift register to a known state (e.g., all zeros).

+2.Input a bit serially into the shift register.

+3.Shift the contents of the register one position to the right (or left).

+4.Output the shifted bit from the last stage of the register.

+5.Repeat steps 2-4 for each bit you want to input and shift.

 ### PROGRAM
 ![Screenshot 2024-12-31 121809](https://github.com/user-attachments/assets/754fa7ea-8a43-405a-ba9a-f9919357f6a7)